Did you know that many studies show exercise performance is impaired in hot, humid conditions?

 Pre-cooling your body for running in hot weather

 Pre-cooling your body before bouts of endurance exercise in hot humid conditions (around 32 + degrees Celsius, 60%+ humidity) can see big improvements in performance.
 I’m not saying pre-cooling will see you running faster in hot weather than you would in 15-degree temperatures, but you’ll run faster than you otherwise would have if you didn’t pre-cool.
+It’s particularly important too pre-cool when you are running in humidity, as it’s much harder to cool down in humid conditions.

 One pre-cooling study showed that by pre-cooling before running in hot conditions, athletes were able to run an average of 304m further on a 30 minute treadmill run.
 Pre-cooled athletes not only ran at higher speeds throughout the 30 minutes, but they were also able to finish stronger than the control group.